 - Surgery may be an option for severe cases.

-Which medicines are used to treat Parkinson's disease?
+Which medicines are used to treat Parkinson's disease (PD)?

 Guidelines released by the Scottish Intercollegiate Guidelines Network (SIGN) recommend starting with a dopamine agonist, levodopa with a dopa-decarboxylase inhibitor or a monoamine-oxidase inhibitor.
 Other medicines are also sometimes used, usually in addition to one of these three main types of medication.